Music may ease pain of wrist fracture reduction, new trial suggests

 Summary

-This study looks at whether listening to music can help adults feel less pain and stress when doctors realign a broken wrist without surgery.
-About 192 people will be randomly assigned to hear their favorite music, a therapist-chosen song, or no music at all.
-Researchers will measure pain levels and vital signs before and after the procedure to see if music makes a difference.
+This study looks at whether listening to music can help manage pain and stress in adults who need a broken wrist bone realigned without surgery.
+About 192 participants will be randomly assigned to hear their favorite music, a therapist-chosen song, or no music at all.
+Pain levels and vital signs will be measured before and after the procedure to see if music makes a difference.

 Disclaimer